RakipGit/Risk_Assessment_Lab/README.md

 ## Porject Summary

-This project simulates how an organisation can assess its internal infrastructure to understand what assets exist, what security weaknesses affect them, what services are exposed, and which risks should be prioritised.
+This project simulates how an organisation can assess its infrastructure to understand what assets exist, what security weaknesses affect them, what services are exposed, and which risks should be prioritised.

 I first discovered active systems in the internal network using Advanced IP Scanner.
 I then used Total Network Inventory to collect asset informations.
 After the inventory stage, I performed vulnerability scanning with Tenable Nessus in the subnet.
 The scan identified vulnerabilities, missing patches, exposed services, CVSS scores and operating system information.